-A complex septal deviation with narrow nasal valves will be the most common reason patient require a functional rhinoplasty to treat the condition.
+A complex septal deviation with narrow nasal valves will be the most common reason that patients require a functional rhinoplasty to treat the condition.
 The nasal cavity will have to be assessed thoroughly and the nasal valves in particular will have to be checked for both static and dynamic obstruction.
-A deviated septum combined with enlarged inferior turbinates are the commonest reasons for nasal obstruction.
+A deviated septum combined with enlarged inferior turbinates is the most common reason for nasal obstruction.

 Functional septorhinoplasty can be performed via an open (external) or closed (endonasal) – “scarless” approach.
 Either technique is possible depending on the patient’s wishes and surgical condition.

-Functional rhinoplasty can help improve the function and appearance of the patient’s nose at the same time.
-Strengthening the nasal tip support will help improve patency of the nasal valves and subsequent airflow.
+Functional rhinoplasty in Singapore can help improve the function and appearance of the patient’s nose at the same time.
+Strengthening the nasal tip support will help improve the patency of the nasal valves and subsequent airflow.

-Dr Dennis Chua a Board Certified ENT & Facial Plastic Surgeon has published a book chapter and described the use of Alar Batten Grafts in improving airflow in patients with blocked nose.
+An experienced ENT doctor in Singapore, Dr Dennis Chua is a Board Certified ENT & Facial Plastic Surgeon, and has published a book chapter describing the use of Alar Batten Grafts in improving airflow in patients with a blocked nose.

 The alar batten graft is a commonly used technique to improve nasal obstruction with documented nasal valve obstruction.
 The cartilage graft can be obtained from the nasal septum or from the ear (conchal cartilage graft).
 This cartilage graft is then used to strengthen the lateral nasal sidewall where the maximal site of nasal valve collapse is.
 It is a simple yet powerful technique for correction of nasal valve obstruction resulting in nasal obstruction.
 Click here for Dr Dennis Chua book chapter on Surgical Pearls: Alar Batten Grafts.